 - And again in the fourth video when Colin yells "DON'T TOUCH MEEEEE!"

-- In the fifth with the piece of steak and can of spinach says "You shouldn't eat food from a stranger's plate.
-Stranger's plate, Stranger's plate, Stranger's plate..."
+- The piece of lamb chop and can of spinach saying "You shouldn't eat food from a stranger's plate.
+A stranger's plate, a stranger's plate, a stranger's plate..."

 - In the sixth: "Time is a tool you can put on the wall, or wear it on your wrist."
 This is one of Tony's lines from the second episode, and is said by the clock himself.

 Sketchbook: What's your favourite idea?

 - The final line of the episode (and the series), after Red Guy pulls the plug of the Teacher Machine that is torturing Yellow Guy, which is insinuated to have reset the events of the series:

 - A subtle one in "Don't Hug Me I'm Scared", where it doesn't change the mood entirely but it is where things begin taking a turn for the worse: